IBM-Bluemix-Docs/java/spring-logging.md

 Log messages are strings of contextual information that pertain to the state and activity of a microservice when a log entry is created.
 You can use logging to diagnose how and why services fail, and to assist with metrics for monitoring application health.

-Log entries should be written directly to standard output and error streams.
-This makes log entries viewable using command line tools, and allows log forwarding services configured at the infrastructure level, like Logstash, Filebeat, or Fluentd, to manage log collection.
+Log entries are to be written directly to standard output and error streams, which makes log entries viewable using command line tools.
+You can then use log forwarding services that are configured at the infrastructure level, like Logstash, Filebeat, or Fluentd, to manage log collection.

-## Adding Logback support to Spring applications
+## Adding Logback support to Spring apps
 {: #spring-log4j}

 [Logback](https://logback.qos.ch/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") is the default log engine that is used by Spring Boot, and is used automatically when found in the class path.
 Most Spring Boot starters transitively depend on Logback through `spring-boot-starter-logging`.